hxgf/dw-blog-stereo/readme.md

 ### Installation

 1\.
-Install the files *(copy them from this repository the corresponding directories in your project)*
+Copy the files from this repository the corresponding directories in your project.

 2\.
 Create a new table in your database
 ```